wadefagen/waf.cs.illinois.edu/collections/_tools/Canvas-External-Grade-Import-Tool/faq.md

 The current formats supported are:

-- PrairieLearn (Gradebook and Assessment Exports)
+- PrairieLearn (Gradebook and Assessment Exports),
-- Lon Capa
+- Lon Capa,
+- Google@Illinois Forms Result Sheet (with @illinois.edu addresses are automatically recorded),
+- Any CSV format that uses "UIN" as a header for a UIN column,
+- Any CSV format that uses "username", "email", or "email address" (all case-insensitive) for at NetID or NetID@illinois.edu column

 ## Is this tool secure?